Siewert308SW/MyDomoticz-Scripts/README.md

 You'll notice i just run 1 main device script called "script_device_main.lua".<br />
 This script will look for any device status change.<br />
 When a certain device mentioned in my trigger.lua library then it will react and start a event script.<br />
-Meanwhile it calls a several function libraries which i use lua globally.<br />
+Meanwhile it calls several function libraries which i use lua globally.<br />
 When a device isn't mentioned in the library then nothing happens which saves script loading/reading over and over again.<br />
-In case of a event script is started the script will also watch if a 433Mhz device have to be updated.<br />
+In case of a event script is started the script will also watch if a 433Mhz device has to be switched.<br />
-If it does detect then it will send according my preset settings redundant commandArrays (ON/OFF) commands to reduce 433mhz misfires.<br />
+If it does detect one then it will send according my preset settings a redundant commandArray (ON/OFF) command to reduce 433mhz misfires.<br />
-When done executing a event the script will according my Eventlog Dummy Selector Switch print a log or write to a log file for debugging.<br />
+When done executing a event the script will according my Eventlog Dummy Selector Switch print a log or write to a log file.<br />
 <br />
 Further more you'll notice that i have several Lua libraries.<br />
 functions.lua : Main Lua functions library.<br />